-The Department of English offers students the opportunity to major or minor in either English or writing.
+The Department of English offers students the opportunity to major or minor in English, Writing, or Rhetoric.
 Within our majors, students choose courses that fit with their areas of interest, often taking courses outside the department—including study abroad—to fulfill program requirements.
 Our commitment to flexibility in meeting every student’s needs distinguishes our programs.

 In the words of one of our students: “You have options, which makes the program and classes you choose more individualized and more likely to be classes that you will truly enjoy, not classes you ‘have to take.’”

 Teaching and learning take place beyond the classroom, too.
 Our courses incorporate international travel, service learning, and internships.
-Our students continually report very high satisfaction with their English and writing majors, the quality of the classroom experience, and advising, and experience immense advancement in their writing and critical thinking.
+Our students continually report very high satisfaction with their English and writing majors, the quality of the classroom experience and advising, and the advancement in their writing and critical thinking.

 Our faculty are highly accomplished, award-winning professional writers, critics, film-makers, artists, and performers who encourage students to pursue their passions.
 Our professors, who hold terminal degrees in their fields, have won major awards for teaching, creative writing, scholarship, and professional engagement, including the highest number of Madelyn M. Levitt Teacher and Mentor of the Year Awards of any department in the University.
 They have been awarded Fulbright fellowships, the Luther W. Stalnaker lectureship, the Nelle and Ellis Levitt Distinguished Professorship, and the Arts and Sciences Teacher of the Year and Distinguished Engagement awards.
 Major university and scholarly presses and distinguished journals publish our books, essays, stories, and poems.

 The department’s most recent external review reports numerous strengths in our faculty, courses, and overall curriculum: